-4. Membership and Structure of the Authority
+9. Membership and Structure of the Authority

-Monitoring Officer Ria Groves presented the Membership and Structure of the Authority report..
+Monitoring Officer Ria Groves presented the Membership and Structure of the Authority report to Members noting two vacant positions from Sefton and St Helens Metropolitan Borough Council.
 Members were advised that Councillor Christopher Page had been appointed to the Authority by Sefton Council.

-With regards to the structure of the Authority, it was proposed that Councillor Page would be appointed to the Community Safety and Protection Committee, in replacement of his predecessor.
+With regards to the Structure of the Authority, it was proposed that Councillor Page would sit on the Audit Committee and Community Safety and Protection Committee, in replacement of his predecessor.
+Additionally, it was recommended that Councillor Christopher Page be appointed as Chair of the Local Pension Board without any additional responsibility allowance.

-It was also proposed Councillor Page be appointed on the Audit Committee with Councillor Finneran being transitioned from the Audit Committee to the Scrutiny Committee.
+Members were also advised that Councillor Finneran would be moving from the Audit Committee to the Scrutiny Committee.